Evaluating individualized treatment effect predictions: a model-based perspective on discrimination and calibration assessment: Performance evaluation details

 \subsection{Apparent performance}

-Apparent ITE model performance was evaluated, without any adjustment, in the development sample D in which the ITE model was fitted.
-Consequently, apparent estimates can be expected to be optimistic.
-For apparent calibration performance of a logistic ITE model based on maximum likelihood estimation, note that the estimates will invariably be $\hat{\beta}_0=0$ and $\hat{\beta}_1=1$ since the calibration model is of the exact same type.
-All in all, apparent performance was primarily assessed to show the need for internal validation procedures that correct for optimism or, better yet, new data.
+For apparent performance was evaluation, the ITE model was evaluated on the same samples in which it was fitted, directly evaluating its predictions $\hat{\delta}(\bm{x})$ for these samples and plugging in the ITE models estimates of $\hat{g}_0(\bm{x})$ and $\hat{g}_1(\bm{x})$.
+Apparent performance estimates were implemented as a check of procedures and to show optimism, and are in general not recommended.
+In fact, for calibration assessment of ITE models based on maximum likelihood estimation, note that the estimates will invariably be $\hat{\beta}_0=0$ and $\hat{\beta}_1=1$, since the calibration model is of the exact same type.